-Prepare to Submit Your Application

-Identify a staff member to serve as an Internal Coach, and review the expected responsibilities as described on page 9.

-- Identify a staff member to serve as a Recruitment Contact and Interview Contact (if different). - Determine the number of Early Learning Corps members and type for which to apply. - Complete and submit your site application.
+Prepo are to Submit Your Application Identify a staff member to serve as an Internal Coach, and review the expected responsibilities as described on page 10.
+Identify a staff member to serve as a Recruitment Contact and Interview Contact (if different).
+Determine the number of Early Learning Corps Interventionists and type for which to apply.
+Complete and submit your site application.
 Site applications are reviewed on a rolling basis.

-After You Apply

-- Receive communication with site award decisions and details. - □ Communicate with MEC program staff to further discuss the partnership. - □ Complete the site onboarding training course.
-Share this with the identified Site Supervisor and other relevant staff. - Begin recruiting using the recruitment launch kit (provided to sites after the site agreement is signed).

-Before the Program Year Begins
+After You Apply Receive communication with site award decisions and details.
+Communicate with MEC program staff to further discuss the partnership.
+Complete the site onboarding training course.
+Share this with the identified Internal Coach and other relevant staff.
+Begin recruiting using the recruitment launch kit (provided to sites after the site agreement is signed).
+Retur ning Sites - Items to Consider Was the selected Internal Coach able to fulfill the time commitment, roles and responsibilities for the award Interventionist(s) in the 2022-23 program year?
+Was the selected Internal Coach able to attend data review meetings?
+Was the selected Internal Coach able to complete the required number of fidelity checks?
+Was the selected Internal Coach timely in the approval of timesheets and Interventionist(s) Dofor evaluations? регог e the Program Year Begins Sign the Site Agreement.
+Ensure the Internal Coach is ready to complete program-required tasks and training and has the capacity to dedicate 6-9 hours per member, per month.

-- ☐ Sign the Site Agreement. - Ensure the Internal Coach is ready to complete program-required tasks and training and has the capacity to dedicate 6-9 hours per member, per month. - Educate staff about Early Learning Corps. - □ Prepare to welcome Early Learning Corps Interventionist(s) to your site by determining a designated workspace and communicating with the Early Learning Corps Interventionist(s) once they are selected and prior to the start of the training.
+☐ Educate staff about Early Learning Corps.

+Prepare to welcome Early Learning Corps Interventionist(s) to your site by determining a designated workspace and communicating with the Early Learning Corps Interventionist(s) once they are selected and prior to the start of the training.
 Interventionist contact information will be sent prior to the start of training.